robospock/RoboSpock/README.md

     def "should display hello text"() {
         given:
-        def mainActivity = new MainActivity()
+        def textView = new TextView(Robolectric.application)

         when:
-        mainActivity.onCreate(null)
+        textView.setText("Hello")

         then:
-        mainActivity.helloTv.text == "Hello Szlif!"
+        textView.text == "Hello"
     }

 First of all we can use human readable sentences for method naming.
 Second of all using dynamic typing.
 Third of all no ';'.
 These things we get from Groovy.
 Spock introduced keywords for 'given', 'when', 'then' (and few more) so from this time we point which part of code is really preparation or assertion.
 For example 'then' part has to have asserion, otherwise Spock will close with warning text.
-There is Android integration done by Robolectric - onCreate really inflates views and sets fields. 'helloTv' exists so we can check its content by calling 'field' text not method getText() - Groovy automagically transform .text to getText().
+There is Android integration done by Robolectric. 'textView' exists so we can check its content by calling 'field' text not method getText() - Groovy automagically transform .text to getText().
 Assertion is done by simple logic expression not by unit static method.

 Does it look great?!